New Study Shows Urgent Need to Tackle Oral Health Post-COVID

-Dentistry is a field constantly developing to best suit patient needs.
-Through digital advancements, bio-printing, and innovative prevention techniques the future of dentistry is continuously evolving.
+Dentistry is a field continually developing to suits patient needs better.
+Through digital advancements, bio-printing and innovative prevention techniques, the future of dentistry is continuously evolving.

-As new advancements begin to replace traditional analogue technology, so does the dental interest in 3D and bio-printing techniques.
-In the USA, researchers have successfully printed and built a jawbone from human cells, which could lead to new possibilities for people diagnosed with oral cancers, whilst a research team from the Netherlands are at the forefront of developing 3D printed teeth containing chemicals that could help to prevent tooth decay and improve oral health.
+As new advancements begin to replace traditional analogue technology, so does the dental interest in 3D and bioprinting techniques.
+In America, researchers have successfully printed and built a jawbone from human cells, which could lead to new possibilities for people diagnosed with oral cancers.
+A research team from the Netherlands are at the forefront of developing 3D printed teeth containing chemicals that could help to prevent tooth decay and improve oral health.

-Whilst the importance of brushing your teeth is at the core of modern-day oral hygiene, innovations focused on the prevention of diseases, bad breath and cavities are going one step further.
-Many toothbrush manufacturers are now marketing brushes with timers that sync to your phone via an app, cameras, and sensors that track and warn users which areas aren’t being brushed too hard or not enough.
+Although the importance of brushing your teeth is at the core of modern-day oral hygiene, innovations focused on the prevention of diseases, bad breath and cavities are going one step further.
+Many toothbrush manufacturers are now marketing brushes with timers that sync to your phone via an app, cameras, and sensors that track and warn users which areas are being brushed too hard or not enough.

-With all the advancements being made in dental care, the future of dentistry looks very different from the practice of today.
+With all the advancements being made in dental care, the future of dentistry looks very different from the familiar practise we see today.

-At the University of Bolton you'll get to study in the £4.8 million Queen's Specialist building, working in purpose-built dental laboratories and dental processing rooms, where our dedicated and experienced team of staff develop students to be employment-ready.
+At the University of Bolton, you'll get to study in the £4.8 million Queen's Specialist building, working in purpose-built dental laboratories and dental processing rooms, where our dedicated and experienced team of staff develop students to be ready for the workplace.

 For more information about the Dental Technology courses we offer, click here.